Entreprecariat/Entreprecariat/topic-modelling.md

 While going on with the mainly Python-based practice, we encountered an interesting piece of research from of the most relevant personalities in the field of topic modelling, i.e. professor David Mimno that, together with [other researchers](bibliography.md), explains how topic modeling for scientific papers differs in some ways from that related to fiction books.

-The attention towards innovatiove topic is not rarely found in scientific research paper studies- Indeed, in that case it is shed a light on new techniques, new understanding, new terminolgies.
+Indeed, the attention towards innovative topic is not rarely found in scientific research paper studies; in that case it is shed a light on new techniques, new understanding, new terminolgies.

 In the era of Fourth Revolution, information is the most important currency, and this can also be read in Entreprecariat, and in other prevident books like the not less famous "The Gutemberg Galaxy" of Marshall McLuhan. &#x20;

-To consider the book "Entreprecariat" as a vademecum of the zeitgeist means leafing through it with a look on politics and social life not only of the Western World.
+**To consider the book "Entreprecariat" as a vademecum of the zeitgeist means leafing through it with a look on politics and social life not only of the Western World.

 We talked about the possible future imporvements of the projects [here](conclusions.md), but in the meantime it can be stated that **innovation is hard to detect and attribute**.
 It involves communities, theories and practices and different methods.
-We refer to this discourse [here](the-project/introduction.md), too.
+We make this discourse [here](the-project/introduction.md), too.

 **\[CONNECTING THE DOTS]** For what said until now, topic modelling approaches entered the work flow phisiologically, since it is based on the so-called "posterior inference", i.e. a practice clearly based on input data.&#x20;